danmastrow/book-review/README.md

 ## Database Migrations

 This project uses Prisma for database management.
-To manage your database schema and run migrations, follow these steps:

 1. Make changes to your database schema in the `prisma/schema.prisma` file.